Literature of Bosnia and Herzegovina: History

+The Ban Kulin Charter dates from 29 August 1189, which is half a century earlier than the first charter of any kind among Germans (1238/9), and just a little later than first such document in Christian Spain and southern France.

 Bosnia and Herzegovina literary heritage can be assessed starting back from the Middle Ages.
 It is closely related to other South Slavic literature, and sometime has been even treated as part of the Serbian and Croatian literature, respectively.

 Although, not as notable as medieval Serbian, Ragusan or Dalmatian, in terms of quantity, it is, however, among oldest.
 The first monuments of South Slavic literacy appeared at the Bosnian-Herzegovinian soil.
 Among the oldest inscriptions, are two written in Bosnian Cyrillic, and both from Bosnia and Herzegovina, the first is grave inscription of the župan of Trebinje, Župan Grd from around 1180, and the second is the church inscription of Ban Kulin from around 1185, found near Visoko, and today it is kept in the Sarajevo Museum.
 The oldest known charter among South Slavs also originates from Bosnia, and is written in Bosnian vernacular, so-called Narodni jezik, and in Bosančica.
 It was the trade agreement between Republic of Ragusa and the Bosnian medieval state of Ban Kulin from 29 August 1189, the Ban Kulin's charter, which appeared half a century earlier than the first charter of any kind among Germans (the first one was from 1238/9), and just a little later than first such document in Christian Spain and southern France.

 Inscription from stećak of župan Grd, found in Police near Trebinje, the oldest found stećak.

 The oldest preserved Bosnian inscriptions are considered to be the Humac tablet (Humačka ploča, Хумачка плоча, Хумска плоча), Tablet and Charter of Ban Kulin, and stećak inscription of Grdeša, the župan of Trebinje, now in the church in Police near Trebinje, written around 1180.
 Humac Tablet is inscribed into stone tablet between the 10th and 12th century, which puts it at older date than Tablet of Ban Kulin (cca.
 1185) and Charter of Ban Kulin written on 29 August 1189.
 The text is written is an Old Slavic epigraph in Bosnian Cyrillic script, and dated to the end of the 10th or the beginning of the 11th century, possibly to the beginning of the 12th century.